 You will usually receive your wedding images about 5 – 7 weeks from your big day.

-You will receive your images on a DVD as well as an online gallery that is password protected for you to share with family and friends if you wish.
+You will have your own online gallery that is password-protected for you to share with family and friends if you wish.
 This is particularly useful for those people who may not have been able to attend your wedding.

 What is a reasonable time to wait for my wedding photos from my photographer?